- Share your observations

 - For information on Wisconsin's rare plants, contact:

 - Kevin Doyle

-Tufted Bulrush (Scirpus cespitosus), a State Threatened plant, is found in fens, sedge meadows, and wet swales of old beach ridges.
+Tufted Bulrush (Trichophorum cespitosum), a Wisconsin Threatened plant, is found in fens, sedge meadows, and wet swales of old beach ridges.
 Blooming occurs early June through early August; fruiting occurs late June through late August.
 The optimal identification period for this species is early June through late August.